 What is FINRA broker check?

-As part of the regulations, FINRA has a system in place for investors to check out brokers, financial advisors, and broker-dealers for any past claims.
+As part of the regulations, FINRA has a system in place for investors to check out brokers, financial advisors, and brokerage firms for any past claims.
 This is called FINRA brokercheck.
+It is the securities industry online registration.

 BrokerCheck tells investors instantly whether a person or firm is registered, as required by law, to sell securities (stocks, bonds, mutual funds, and more), offer investment advice, or both.